Think you can't get HIV?

 HIV diagnosis rates for over 50s' in the UK are increasing, particularly amongst heterosexuals.

-Over 50s' now account for 1 in 6 new cases of HIV and of those, 61% are being diagnosed late, which means they have HIV but don't know it.
+Over 50s' now account for 1 in 6 new cases of HIV and of those, 61% are being diagnosed late, which means they have had HIV for some time but didn't know it.

 Everyone is at risk from HIV- use these 3 steps to stay safe and well